10mfox/Gethomepage-Tool-Box/README.md

 # Media Manager & Homepage Tool-Box

 A powerful, fast, and efficient web-based tool to manage your self-hosted services.
-It provides a "Recently Added" viewer for your media servers (Plex via Tautulli, Jellyfin/Emby via Jellystat) and includes a live front-end editor for your `gethomepage` configuration files.
+It provides a "Recently Added" viewer for your media servers (Plex via Tautulli, Jellyfin/Emby via Jellystat, Audiobookshelf) and includes a suite of live editors for your `gethomepage` configuration files.

 :arrow_right: **[Click here to see my project roadmap](./Roadmap.md)**

 ## Features

-- **Multi-Source Support**: Connects to both Tautulli (for Plex) and Jellystat (for Jellyfin/Emby) and allows you to switch between them seamlessly.
+- **Multi-Source Support**: Connects to Tautulli (for Plex), Jellystat (for Jellyfin/Emby), and Audiobookshelf, allowing you to switch between them seamlessly.
+- **Configuration Editor Suite**:
-- **Live Configuration Editor**: A full-featured editor at `/editor` that allows you to view and modify all of your `gethomepage` YAML, CSS, and JS configuration files directly from the browser.
+    - **File Editor** (`/editor`): A full-featured editor to modify all your `gethomepage` YAML, CSS, and JS configuration files.
-- **Live CSS GUI Editor**: A visual editor at `/editor/css-gui` with color pickers and sliders to customize your `gethomepage` theme and see the results instantly in a live preview pane.
+    - **CSS GUI Editor** (`/editor/css-gui`): A visual editor with color pickers and sliders to customize your `gethomepage` theme and see the results instantly in a live preview pane.
+    - **Mappings Editor** (`/editor/mappings`): Customize how media titles are displayed using templates and available data fields from your media servers.
+    - **Raw Data Viewer** (`/editor/debug-raw`): A tool to inspect the raw data from your media servers, perfect for discovering fields to use in your title mappings.
 - **Smart Library Selection**: Dynamically fetches and lists your libraries from the selected source, with all libraries selected by default for immediate viewing.
 - **Grouped Display**: Displays recently added items grouped by library for clarity.
-- **Detailed Information**: Shows the item's title (formatted for movies, TV shows, and music), year, and when it was added.
 - **Flexible Date Formatting**: Choose how to display the "added at" timestamp:
-    - **Date & Time**: Full timestamp (e.g., `10/1/2023, 5:00:00 PM`)
     - **Relative**: Human-readable time ago (e.g., `2 days ago`)
     - **Short**: Abbreviated date (e.g., `Oct 01`)
 - **High Performance**: Utilizes a background caching mechanism for all data sources.
 The application pre-loads all data on startup and then intelligently polls for changes, ensuring the UI loads instantly without making the user wait for API calls.